By Molly J. Anderson-Childers | Updated June 9, 2018

 My favorite way to make myself feel fabulous physically is to get a massage and a pedicure on the same day.
 I fulfill myself spiritually daily with prayer and meditation that fills my creativity bank.

-Q: Do you have any advice for a young person hoping to break into this field?
+Q: Do you have any advice for anyone hoping to break into this field?

 A: Be energetic.
 People feed off my energy.
 I truly love my job and enjoy the residents and they can tell!
 Many of their family members have commented on this.
 I go home tired, but my residents never see that part of me.